jugoetz/library-generation/README.md

 - **generateplatelayout.py**: Take the synthesis plan given by generatelibraryplan.py and generate the target plates for every experiment.

+- **generatelcmssubmission.py**: Take compound mapping, plate layout, and SDF files and generate the submission file for Mobias

 ### Next steps

-- from the target plate layouts, generate the analysis data for Mobias and the transfer files for Nexus
+- from the target plate layouts, generate the transfer files for Nexus